Mormonism: Shadow or Reality?

-Mormonism: Shadow or Reality? is a 1963 book by Jerald and Sandra Tanner that is highly critical of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+Mormonism: Shadow or Reality? is a 1963 book by Jerald and Sandra Tanner that is critical of the Church of Jesus Christ of Latter-day Saints (LDS Church).

 Description

 The book was originally entitled Mormonism: A Study of Mormon History and Doctrine and has been reprinted five times since (the latest edition was in 2008).
 The book is a long, densely written work full of copies of early Latter Day Saints documents accompanied by commentary.
 It has subsequently been revised and was the basis for the Tanners' more readable later book, The Changing World of Mormonism.

 Mormonism: Shadow or Reality? deals with many subjects in a critical view, including the Book of Mormon and other LDS scriptures, Joseph Smith's life, alleged false prophecies, the missionary system, controversial historical incidents and subjects (Mountain Meadows massacre, wealth, the priesthood ban, polygamy) and many doctrines and practices (Adam-God doctrine, temple ceremonies).